 I firmly believe that photography is a great outlet for kids’ creativity so I’d highly recommend letting your kids play around with a camera phone or old camera if you have one.

 I’d love to be able to help you out with this so if you need any more help drop me a line.
-Or if you think you’d like to up your own photo game a bit, you can check out my guide with 5 tips to take your photos from average to awesome.
+Or if you’d like some photos with YOU in them too then check out my family photography page to see what I can do for you!

 Happy snapping! x